Estimated reading time: 7 minutes

 “A confession is not voluntary if the actions of the police, combined with the circumstances, are so coercive and intimidating that the defendant is unable to make a free-will decision.
 The actions of police need not be threats or deliberate intimidation to be coercive.”

-We cannot trust an involuntary statement to be accurate or true.
+We cannot trust an involuntary statement to be reliable.

 To determine if a statement was voluntary, the court considers the totality of the relevant circumstances.
-And this includes factors such as the defendant’s:
+And this includes factors such as defendant characteristics:

 - age,